Tuyom and Valladolid

 Either the residents and leaders of Barangay Valladolid had other priorities, were not too concerned for history, or were caught napping or just looking the other way, or the proponents and political backers of an independent Tuyom were just more influential.
 But there it is, Valladolid lost out its part of Carcar ancient history by giving up Tuyom.
 It can now only claim the linambay zarzuela as its older tradition.

 But an important movement, the arrival of city folks to Daanglungod –Regis, Gantuangco, Avila, Osmeña — saw the development of agricultural areas quite some distance from the old Daanglungsod.
 The affluence and influence of these families were such that their very presence simply must have caused a shift of the center of Valladolid from Inayagan to this new area where these families’ landholdings and houses were located — especially the latter, where they became a mini-community onto themselves.
-Even a chapel, built in 1905 in this new area, later became the church when the parish of Valladolid was founded in 1975.
+Even a chapel, built in 1905 in this new area, later became the church when the parish of Valladolid was founded in 1975 with San Roque as the patron.
 This is the new Valladolid.
-San Roque is the patron of this new Valladolid parish.

 As it is, the old Valladolid, the daang lungsod, is now no longer in barangay Valladolid, but in barangay Tuyom.